kmartino/lessons/README.md

 &mdash; *Israeli President Shimon Peres*

-> Software is, after all, a service and not really a product, and its
-> power lies in its ability to capture tasks and the growth and changes
-> in tasks.

-&mdash; *The DCI Architecture*

 > When you're young, you look at television and think, There's a
 > conspiracy.
 The networks have conspired to dumb us down.
 But
 > when you get a little older, you realize that's not true.
 The networks